 Sub VBAF1_Procedure_Level_Variables_Ex2() MsgBox SName, vbInformation, "VBAF1" End Sub

-Explanation: There are two procedures specified above.
+Explanation: There are two procedures specify above.
 In the first procedure a variable named ‘SName’ declared and assigned.
 This variable can’t be accessible in second procedure (VBAF1_Procedure_Level_Variables_Ex2).
 It will not display any output.
 Here is the output screen shot for your reference.

-All static variables are declared within a procedure and can’t declare outside procedure.
+All static variables are declare within a procedure and can’t declare outside procedure.
 Static variable always retains its value even after the procedure ends until the project terminates.
 This static variable is not available for other procedures.